-For the purposes of this Contract the categories of Investigations and Design included in Core Operations are set out in Schedule 1 conditions of Contract, Clause 2 Operating Company's Main Responsibilities, 2.10 Design, Design Checks & Certification.
+For the purposes of this Contract the categories of Investigations and Design included in Core Operations are set out in Schedule 1 Conditions of Contract, Clause 2 Operating Company's Main Responsibilities, 2.10 Investigations, Design, Design Checks & Certification.

-- 8.2.2 The Design procedure for the categories of Design identified in Schedule 2 Scope, Section 8 Investigations, Design, Construct & Certification of Operations, 8.2.1 shall be identical up to the stage at which; - (a) calculations have been completed, - (b) working Drawings prepared, and - (c) all certification for the Design has been completed and registered in the Central Office by the Operating Company. - 8.2.3 The Design procedure shall not include road safety audits.
-Road safety audits shall be undertaken in accordance with Schedule 2 Scope, Section 8 Design, Construct & Certification of Operations, 8.3 Road Safety Audits. - 8.2.4 The figure titled "Contractual Provisions for Design Associated with Schemes" set out in Schedule 1 Conditions of Contract, Appendix 7 Flow Charts shall be used by the Operating Company to establish whether the Design for a Scheme is to be treated as Core Operations or Ordered Operations.
+- 8.2.2 The Design procedure for the categories of Design identified in Schedule 2 Scope, Section 8 Investigations, Design, Construction & Certification of Operations, 8.2.1 shall be identical up to the stage at which; - (a) Calculations have been completed, - (b) Working Drawings prepared, and - (c) All certification for the Design has been completed and registered in the Central Office by the Operating Company. - 8.2.3 The Design procedure shall not include road safety audits.
+Road safety audits shall be undertaken in accordance with Schedule 2 Scope, Section 8 Design, Construction & Certification of Operations, 8.3 Road Safety Audits. - 8.2.4 The figure titled "Contractual Provisions for Design Associated with Schemes" set out in Schedule 1 Conditions of Contract, Appendix 7 Flow Charts shall be used by the Operating Company to establish whether the Design for a Scheme is to be treated as Core Operations or Ordered Operations.

-- 8.2.5 Unless otherwise agreed with the Director, the Operating Company shall provide the Director with a brief for a Design that includes as a minimum; - (a) an outline of the Design requirement, - (b) for Designs for all Schemes with an Estimated Construction Value over fifty thousand Great British Pounds (£50,000), the estimated cost of the Design calculated in accordance with Schedule 4 Measurement, Rates & Prices, - (c) the name and grade for each Operating Company Contract Personnel involved with the Design, - (d) a full detailed programme for the Design including all Hold Points, - (e) the Operating Company's method of approach to the Design, - (f) development of preliminary and conceptual Design options, - (g) recommendation of the preferred Design to the Director with justification, - (h) submissions and presentations, - (i) Accident Investigation & Prevention Report, and - (j) the estimated cost of the Scheme at Design brief stage. - 8.2.6 The Director will consider the brief and at his discretion, request the Operating Company to amend and re-submit it. - 8.2.7 For Ordered Operations with an Estimated Construction Value of more than fifty thousand Great British Pounds (£50,000) the Director will issue an Order for the Operating Company to execute a Design. - 8.2.8 The Design shall include as a minimum; - (a) preparation of Drawings and specifications for a Scheme or repair of Damage to Crown Property, - (b) engineering calculations for a Scheme or repair of Damage to Crown Property, - (c) reasons for choice of materials (including replacing with the same or similar materials), - (d) reasons for choice of equipment, - (e) reasons for specifying particular standards or departures therefrom, - (f) reasons for extent or scope of a Scheme or repair of Damage to Crown Property, - (g) reasons for the Design option developed including a statement from the Road Safety Manager to confirm if the Design satisfies the Safe System Approach to Road Safety,
+- 8.2.5 Unless otherwise agreed with the Director, the Operating Company shall provide the Director with a brief for a Design that includes as a minimum; - (a) An outline of the Design requirement, - (b) For Designs for all Schemes with an Estimated Construction Value over fifty thousand Great British Pounds (£50,000), the estimated cost of the Design calculated in accordance with Schedule 4 Measurement, Rates & Prices, - (c) The name and grade for each Operating Company Contract Personnel involved with the Design, - (d) A full detailed programme for the Design including all Hold Points, - (e) The Operating Company's method of approach to the Design, - (f) Development of preliminary and conceptual Design options, - (g) Recommendation of the preferred Design to the Director with justification, - (h) Submissions and presentations, - (i) Accident Investigation & Prevention Report, and - (j) The estimated cost of the Scheme at Design brief stage. - 8.2.6 The Director will consider the brief and at his discretion, request the Operating Company to amend and re-submit it. - 8.2.7 For Ordered Operations with an Estimated Construction Value of more than fifty thousand Great British Pounds (£50,000) the Director will issue an Order for the Operating Company to execute a Design. - 8.2.8 The Design shall include as a minimum; - (a) Preparation of Drawings and specifications for a Scheme or repair of Damage to Crown Property, - (b) Engineering calculations for a Scheme or repair of Damage to Crown Property, - (c) Reasons for choice of materials (including replacing with the same or similar materials), - (d) Reasons for choice of equipment, - (e) Reasons for specifying particular standards or departures therefrom, - (f) Reasons for extent or scope of a Scheme or repair of Damage to Crown Property,